ddalton/xor/README.md

  - Populate data according to stats in HANAMON
  - execute equivalent queries to find the correct one

+1. Refactor to use JSONObject to represent view and not list of properties.
+   Allows for rich expression of the query.

 2. Ensure that the absolute path is used to create the entity key and not relative path Currently the tree split occurs from the root node.
 This is wasteful.